 Corequisite courses are two or more courses that must be completed concurrently.

 A course that is required to be completed before enrollment in another course is considered a prerequisite course.
 Prerequisite courses must be taken in the appropriate sequence to count toward graduation.
 No student may enroll in a course with prerequisites unless the prerequisite courses have been successfully completed, or waived by the program director.
-The appropriate department chair resolves prerequisite rule violations.
+The appropriate department chair or Associate Dean resolves prerequisite rule violations.

 The course number is a four-letter discipline code plus a three-digit number delineating the course level.
 Courses numbered below the 100 level do not carry credit that may be applied to a degree.
 Lower level undergraduate courses are numbered in the 100s and 200s and are typically introductory courses requiring little or no prior study in the field.
 Upper level undergraduate courses are numbered in 300s and 400s and require some previous course work in the field or a level of competence in the subject.
 Courses offered at the 500 level are graduate-level courses.
 Courses that are numbered in the 800s and 900s are non-degree professional development courses either at the pre- or post-baccalaureate level.
 These courses cannot be used toward the completion of degree programs at the University.